jasmitamungra/crypto-dashboard/README.md

 # Crypto Currency Dashboard Frontend Project

 Hello All, This is a Crypto currency dashboard project which shows price charts, calculates exchange rates and displays list of top cryptocurrencies according to their market cap.
-It is created with **React** and **Redux** Javascript libraries, styled component and utilises **CoinGecko's API** for information.
+It is created with **React** and **Redux** Javascript libraries, styled component and utilize **CoinGecko's API** for information.

 ## DEMO LINK